bradygaster-zz/downr/src/wwwroot/posts/nhqs-nuget-package/index.md

   <img src="/posts/nhqs-nuget-package/media/install-nhqs.PNG">
 </p>
 <p>I&apos;ll be maintaining most of the general information about NHQS on the
-  <a>main NHQS page here on my site</a>, which you can see in the navigation bar above.
+  <a href="http://bradygaster.com/nhqs">main NHQS page here on my site</a>, which you can see in the navigation bar above.
 Hope NHQS makes your life with NHibernate a little easier!</p>
 <p>Happy coding!</p>